How does your car make and model impact your insurance rates?

 Size of vehicle

-Besides the make and the model of the car, the size also impacts the annual premium.
-The bigger and heavier the construction of a vehicle, the more it usually costs to insure because big cars can cause more damage.
-For instance, smart cars generally pose less of a risk to other vehicles on the road for accidents than standard vehicles might, often resulting in less expensive premiums.
+The bigger and heavier the construction of a vehicle, the more it may cost to insure, because big cars, such as SUVs and large pickup trucks, can cause more damage.
+Additionally, small cars generally pose less of a risk to other vehicles on the road in accidents than standard vehicles might, often resulting in less expensive premiums.

 Trim level